 It’s important to understand the below five factors are just several things you should consider.
 It is not an all-encompassing list.
 Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage.
 So, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.

 Now, let’s get into it.

 1. Geographical Location & Restrictions

-At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and any restrictions which are placed on them.
+At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and restrictions.
 The majority of cryptocurrency exchanges have a limited geographical scope of persons who they cater to.
-Think about it – what good does it do signing up for an exchange if you can’t even legally trade on it or access it?
+Think about it – what good does it do signing up for an exchange if you can’t legally trade on it?